Merit Scholarships

 Grinnell meets the full demonstrated need of all admitted students with work-study, grants, and/or scholarships.

-- Federal scholarship beginning in 2018–19 for Pell-eligible students whose parent or guardian died in the line of duty while performing as a public safety officer*
+• Federal grants offered between 2018–19 and 2023–24 for students whose parent or guardian died in the line of duty while (a) serving on active duty as a U.S. Armed Forces on or after September 11, 2001 or (b) actively serving and performing as a public safety officer*

 * For purposes of the CFH Scholarship, a public safety officer is as defined in section 1204 of title I of the Omnibus Crime Control and Safe Streets Act of 1968 (42 U.S.C.
 3796b); or a fire police officer, defined as an individual who is serving in accordance with state or local law as an officially recognized or designated member of a legally organized public safety agency and provides scene security or directs traffic in response to any fire drill, fire call, or other fire, rescue, or police emergency, or at a planned special event.

-- State-funded grant for Iowa residents with a FAFSA EFC no greater than $15,000
+• State-funded grant for Iowa residents with a FAFSA SAI no greater than $16,000

-- In the event that state funds are insufficient to pay the full amount of each approved grant, the Iowa College Student Aid Commission has the authority to administratively reduce the grant
+• If state funds are insufficient to pay the full amount of each approved grant, the Iowa Department of Education has the authority to administratively reduce the grant

-Note: The Iowa Tuition Grant is only available to Iowa residents who meet the Iowa College Student Aid Commission's eligibility requirements.
+Note: The Iowa Tuition Grant is only available to Iowa residents who meet the Iowa Department of Education’s eligibility requirements.
 Most state grants will not travel outside the state of legal residence.
-If you are not from Iowa and would like to determine if your state offers grant assistance that travels to Iowa, please contact your state higher education agency.
+Please contact your state higher education agency if you are not from Iowa and want to know if your state offers grant assistance that travels to Iowa.

 An alumnus of Grinnell, Hopkins was one of President Franklin D. Roosevelt’s closest advisors and an architect of the New Deal.
-Hopkins’ commitment to social service and social justice, and his thoughtful approach to crafting and implementing policy on the most pressing issues, reflect the values of Grinnell College and the potential we see in you.
+Hopkins’ commitment to social service and social justice reflect the values of Grinnell College and the potential we see in you.

 Hopkins also played an unofficial role in foreign diplomacy during World War II.
 His contributions exemplify how Grinnellians are deeply engaged with the world.
 We encourage you to take advantage of the global opportunities Grinnell will present to you.

-- Grant amounts are based on need and calculated annually.
-Grants are typically similar from year to year but may fluctuate if there are significant changes to family circumstances, especially changes to the number of siblings enrolled in college or a change in income.
+• Grant amounts are based on need and calculated annually.
+Grants are typically similar from year to year.
+However, they may fluctuate if there are significant changes to family circumstances, especially changes to the number of siblings enrolled in college or a change in income.
 Grants may increase if family resources are impacted negatively (e.g., loss of income).

 *Final eligibility is determined through a comprehensive assessment of family income and assets.